-We are always happy to accept new patient and can register people who live within Ipswich postcodes of IP1 to IP4 inclusive.
+We are always happy to accept new patients and can register people who live within Ipswich postcodes of IP1 to IP4 inclusive.
+We are also able to register patients who live outside IP1 to IP4, however as this is outside our boundary area, we will not be able to provide a home visiting service as part of your registration with us.

 Overseas visitors are some times entitled to free treatment and some times have to pay.